shenwei356/seqkit/doc/docs/usage.md

 FASTA index would be optional used for rapid access of sequences and reducing memory occupation.

-ATTENTION: the `.fakit.fai` file created by fakit is a little different from .fai file created by samtools. fakit uses full sequence head instead of just ID as key.
+ATTENTION: the `.faskit.fai` file created by faskit is a little different from .fai file created by samtools. faskit uses full sequence head instead of just ID as key.

 ### Parallelization of CPU intensive jobs